jjYBdx4IL/soundfiles/README.md

 Collection of free sound effects files.

+## Sound Format

+The desired sound format is ogg vorbis to save space and avoid licensing issues.

 ## LICENSES

-All files below src/main/resources/pd are in the public domain.
+All files below src/main/resources/com/github/jjYBdx4IL/audio/soundfiles/pd are in the public domain.

+Further directories for compatible licenses may be added.

 For credits and required documentation have a look at the VCS log.
 Currently, a git log dump is included with every build.